Hitstar53/My-Notes/Placement Preparation/Cheatsheets/Python Cheatsheet.md

 | `isdisjoint(other)`           | Returns `True` if the two sets have no intersection.                          |
 | `copy()`                      | Returns a _shallow copy_ of the set.                                          |
 ##### Set Operations
-Just like mathematical sets, sets in python can perform the common set operation such — union, intersection, diff and symmetric diff.
+Just like mathematical sets, sets in python can perform the common set operation such as: union, intersection, diff and symmetric diff.
 ```python
 a = 3
 st = set()